-Key downside risks to the Capesize market include a continued economic slowdown, which could be driven by rising interest rates, tighter monetary conditions due to inflationary pressure, as well as heightened geopolitical tensions.
+Key downside risks to the Capesize market include a continued economic slowdown in China, as well as heightened geopolitical tensions.
+Continued weakness in the Chinese property sector also represents an ongoing risk to Chinese steel demand.

-DRY BULK FLEET DEVELOPMENT
+CAPESIZE FLEET DEVELOPMENT

-The global Capesize fleet stands at 386 million dwt as of March 1, 2023, up from 379 million dwt in March, 2022.
+The global Capesize fleet stands at 396 million dwt as of March 1, 2024, up from 386 million dwt in March 2023.

-The current orderbook for Capesize dry bulk vessels stands at 5.8% of the existing fleet, down from 7.1% in March 2022.
+The current orderbook for Capesize dry bulk vessels currently stands at 5.85% of the existing fleet, down from 6.1% in February 2023.